eagerashwani/Krishnamohan-Yerrabilli/README.md

 ![Your Repository's Stats](https://github-readme-stats.vercel.app/api/top-langs/?username=krishnamohan-yerrabilli&theme=blue-green)

 #### MICT/Web Developer/Tutor.
-##### I'm Excited to learn new technologies and do blogging and I'm Currently learning #DSA and #DevOps.
+##### I'm passionate about my work, "Because I do what I love, and I love web development", currently pursuing my bachelor's at mict college, Vijayawada.
+I'm Excited to learn new technologies and do blogging and I'm Currently learning #DSA and #DevOps.
 Passionate, Dedicated.
 Love to make apps and test my skills on Reactjs.
 Apart from the geeky stuff, I love to watch Doucumentries, Read Biographies!
 ## Experience
 * Student-Tutor (SELF_EMPLOYED).
 (04-2019 - Present)
 ## Projects.:computer: